funcwj/aps/docs/code.md

 * `TransducerASR`: RNNT AM with RNN decoders
 * `XfmrTransducerASR`: RNNT AM with Transformer decoders

-The transformer implementation is kept similar style with `torch.nn` package and I put them under `aps.asr.xfmr` package.
+The transformer implementation is kept similar style with `torch.nn` package and I put them under `aps.asr.transformer` package.
 Now the `TransformerEncoder` supports the vanilla Transformer and [Conformer](https://arxiv.org/abs/2005.08100) with the following multi-head self-attention (MHSA):

 * `ApsMultiheadAttention`: original MHSA proposed in "Attention is All You Need" ([paper](https://arxiv.org/abs/1706.03762))
 * `RelMultiheadAttention`: MHSA using relative position representations proposed in "Self-Attention with Relative Position Representations" ([paper](https://arxiv.org/abs/1803.02155))